microsoft/sqlworkshops/k8stobdc/KubernetesToBDC/00-prerequisites.md

 - 32 GB Memory
 - 200 GB Disk, all on primary OS mount

-Whether you use the provided classroom system, the Microsoft Azure Virtual Machine, or another Virtual Machine system, the requirements for your local laptop are:
+Whether you use the provided classroom system, the Microsoft Azure Virtual Machine, or another Virtual Machine system, the requirements for your local laptop are (*You will get instructions for setting these up in a moment*):

 - **A Microsoft Azure Account**: This workshop uses the Microsoft Azure platform to host the Kubernetes cluster (using an appropriately sized Virtual Machine).
 You can use an MSDN account for Azure, your own Azure account, or potentially one provided for you, as long as you can create about $50.00 (U.S.) worth of Microsoft Azure assets.
-You will learn how to set up in the account in this pre-requisites document.
 - **The Azure Command Line Interface**: The Azure CLI allows you to work from the command line on multiple platforms to interact with your Azure subscription, and also has control statements for AKS.
 - **Microsoft Azure Data Studio**: The *Azure Data Studio* IDE, along with various Extensions, is used for deploying the system, and querying and management of the BDC.
 In addition, you will use this tool to participate in the workshop.
 Note: You can connect to a SQL Server 2019 Big Data Cluster using any SQL Server connection tool or application, such as SQL Server Management Studio, but this course will use Microsoft Azure Data Studio for cluster management, Jupyter Notebooks and other capabilities.